 - 1. General.
-Sick leave shall accrued by an eligible employee: - a. in the case of actual sickness of the employee or for medical, dental or eye examination or treatment for which arrangements cannot be made outside of working hours; and
+Sick leave shall be accrued by an eligible employee: - a. in the case of actual sickness of the employee or for medical, dental or eye examination or treatment for which arrangements cannot be made outside of working hours; and

 - b. when the employee is required to care for a sick or injured spouse, child, or member of the immediate family.
 The employee shall report the illness prior to his or her scheduled work time if possible.
-If not, the employee shall see that the illness is reported within 30 minutes after the time he or she is scheduled to have reported for work or as soon as practical. - Eligibility.
+If not, the employee shall see that the illness is reported as soon as practicable taking into account the employees circumstances. - 2.
+Eligibility.
 Those employees entitled to earn annual leave shall also be eligible to earn sick leave.
 Employees will not be paid for sick leave taken during the initial probation period of employment. - 3.
 Rate of Leave Accrual.
 Full-time employees begin to accrue sick leave immediately upon employment at the rate of one day (hours per day determined by each department's regularly scheduled day) per month.